-- GAWR: Gross Axle Weight Rating means the maximum permissible weight for an axle.
+- GAWR: Gross Axle Weight Rating is the maximum permissible weight for an axle.
 This takes into consideration the weakest link in the tire, wheel, brakes, hubs, axle, springs, and attaching parts.
-For example, if the axle is rated at 15,000 pounds and the tires are rated at 3,415 pounds each as a dual, the maximum GAWR would be 13,660 pounds with four tires. - GCWR: Gross Combined Weight Rating means the value specified by the manufacturer of the vehicle as the maximum allowable loaded weight of the vehicle with its towed trailer or towed vehicle. - GVWR: Gross Vehicle Weight Rating means the maximum permissible weight of this motor home.
-The GVWR is equal to or greater than the sum of the Unloaded Vehicle Weight plus the Net Carrying Capacity. - UVW: Unloaded Vehicle Weight means the weight of the motor home as built at the factory, with full fuel, engine oil, and coolants.
-The UVW does not include cargo, fresh water, LP gas, or dealer installed accessories. - NCC: Net Carrying Capacity means the maximum weight of all occupants, including the driver, personal belongings, food, fresh water, waste water, LP gas, tools, tongue weight of towed vehicle, dealer installed accessories, etc., that can be carried by the motor home.
-NCC is equal to or less than the GVWR minus the UVW. - GVW: Gross Vehicle Weight is the weight of the unit with all items and supplies that are loaded into the unit at any point in time.
+For example, if the axle is rated at 15,000 pounds and the tires are rated at 3,415 pounds each as a dual, the maximum GAWR would be 13,660 pounds with four tires. - GCWR: Gross Combined Weight Rating is the value specified by the manufacturer of the vehicle as the maximum allowable loaded weight of the vehicle with its towed trailer or towed vehicle. - GVWR: Gross Vehicle Weight Rating is the maximum permissible weight of this fully loaded motorhome.
+The GVWR is equal to or greater than the sum of the Unloaded Vehicle Weight plus the Cargo Carrying Capacity. - UVW: Unloaded Vehicle Weight is the weight of the motorhome as built at the factory with full fuel, engine oil, and coolants.
+The UVW does not include cargo, fresh water, LP gas, or dealer installed accessories. - CCC: Cargo Carrying Capacity is equal to GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater), full LP-Gas weight and SCWR. - GVW: Gross Vehicle Weight is the weight of the unit with all items and supplies that are loaded into the unit at any point in time. - SCWR: Sleeping Capacity Weight Rating is the manufacturer's designated number of sleeping positions multiplied by 154 pounds (70 kilograms).